kasra-co/quiz-plugin-v1/readme.md

 ## Usage

+### Taking a Quiz

+The quiz app allows the user to fill out the quiz once, and then displays a result.
+The result can be shared on Twitter and Facebook, which posts a story / tweet that links back to the article.

+Once the last question has been answered, the quiz is complete, and responses cannot be changed.
+To retake the quiz, refresh the page.

 ### Writing a New Quiz Article

 Start writing a quiz object in the "Quiz" meta box on the WordPress post editor.
 Any article that has quiz data is considered to be a quiz article.
 Quiz articles can be saved, published and scheduled for publishing by users with the appropriate permissions.
 Quiz articles may have a "draft" quiz and a "published" quiz.